Flag of Minnesota: 1983 flag

 In 1983, the flag underwent a redesign that included a redrawing of the seal and a lightening of the blue field from royal blue to a medium blue, though the exact shade varied among manufacturers.
 The flag maintained a rectangular shape with the emblem centered on a blue field.
 By statute, the flag was bordered with gold and finished with gold fringe, although the fringe was rarely seen on outdoor flags, being mostly reserved for indoor versions.

-Several updates were made to the seal’s imagery.
+Several updates were made to the seal's imagery.
 The Indigenous figure was repositioned to face more toward the farmer, emphasizing a changed perspective.
 The Mississippi River and St. Anthony Falls were added, highlighting their historical importance in transportation, industry, and settlement.
 Behind the falls, three pine trees were included to represent the state tree (the Norway pine) and the three pine regions of the state: the St. Croix, Mississippi, and Lake Superior.
 The seal continued to feature three significant years in Minnesota history—1819, 1858, and 1893—along with the pink-and-white lady's slipper and 19 stars arranged as in the 1957 flag.

 Responses to the 1983 flag

 Criticism of the 1983 design steadily grew over the following decades, fueling calls for change.
-Detractors argued that the flag was overly complex, difficult to distinguish at a distance, and too similar to other state flags that featured blue fields with state seals.
+Detractors argued that the flag was overly complex, difficult to distinguish at a distance, and too similar to other state flags featuring blue fields with state seals.
 Additionally, some critics, including Lieutenant Governor Peggy Flanagan, objected to the imagery of the state seal—viewing it as a representation of Manifest Destiny.
 These concerns, combined with growing public interest in redesigning state flags, eventually led the Minnesota Legislature to establish a redesign commission in 2023.